andrewcooke/choochoo/docs/impulse.md

 In the figure Impulses are represented by area (so the y axis is Impulse / duration).
-It is just possible to make out the increments in the Fatigue and Fitness responses as they integrate the Impulse data.
+It is just possible to make out the increments in the Fatigue and Fitness responses as they sum the Impulse data.
 Fatigue is, as expected, increasing more quickly than the Fitness (but will also decay more quickly once the exercise stops).

 ### Results
 ## Future Work